 - Each cluster node (master, peer, or search head) must reside on a separate Splunk Enterprise instance.

-- Each node instance must run on a separate machine or virtual machine, and each machine must be running the same operating system.
+- Each node instance must run on a separate machine or virtual machine, and each machine must be running the same operating system and version.

 - All nodes must be connected over a network.